BeyondTheCliff/Parallella/README.md

 # Parallella
-Paraellella repository for all scripts
+Paraellella repository for all scripts on the Parallella cluster.